 - Buffer: This is a tool I’ve used less and less now that I’ve migrated to Hootsuite, but it’s still extremely valuable.
 Buffer allows me to post to Facebook in China during set periods each day and I just fill the “bucket” of content to be fed into the process.

 The beauty of each of these tools is that they usually don’t require a VPN to log in and use.
-Usually.

-Final Thoughts | Facebook in China 2019
+Final Thoughts | Facebook in China 2024

 It’s already a hassle to keep up with social media every day – trust me, I know this first hand.
 It’s even more stressful in China when you add the need to circumvent censorship.
-Ugh.